-I recently completed my Ph.D. in Informatics at Indiana University Bloomington.
-During my PhD, I was a proud member of NaN group and focused on the detection of persuasion campaigns and social bots using the tools of machine learning, data mining, and network analysis.
+During my PhD at Indiana University, I was a proud member of NaN group and focused on the detection of persuasion campaigns and social bots using the tools of machine learning, data mining, and network analysis.
 I developed a social bot detection system Botometer (aka BotOrNot).
-I closely worked with Prof. Filippo Menczer, Alessandro Flammini, and Emilio Ferrara on various projects related with detection of manipulation on social media.
+I closely worked with Filippo Menczer, Alessandro Flammini, and Emilio Ferrara on various projects related with detection of manipulation on social media.
 Details on projects can be found in research and publications sections.

 Research interests: Complex Systems, Network Science, Machine Learning, Data Science, Computational Social Science

 - M.Sc.
 Computer Science and Engineering, Koc University, 2012

 - B.Sc.
 Physics Engineering, Istanbul Technical University, 2012